Henry Flitcroft

 Henry Flitcroft (30 August 1697 – 25 February 1769) was a major English architect in the second generation of Palladianism.
 He came from a humble background; his father was a labourer in the gardens at Hampton Court.
 Flitcroft began his career as a joiner.
 While working as a carpenter at Burlington House, he fell from a scaffold and broke his leg.
 During his recovery, the young Lord Burlington noticed his talent with a pencil.
 By 1720, Flitcroft was Burlington's draughtsman and general architectural assistant, surveying at Westminster School for Burlington's dormitory and superintending on site at Tottenham House.
 Working within Burlington's inner circle, which championed the new Palladian architecture, provided Flitcroft with valuable education.

 Flitcroft redrew the plates for publication in The Designs of Mr. Inigo Jones, published by William Kent in 1727 under Burlington's patronage and supervision.
 In May 1726, Burlington secured his protégé an appointment at the Office of Works, where he advanced from Master Carpenter and Master Mason to Comptroller of the King's Works, a prestigious position.
 He also received royal commissions for private projects for junior members of the British royal family, notably Prince William, Duke of Cumberland to whom he had been his "architectural tutor".
 His work for the Duke at Windsor Great Park included collaborating with Thomas Sandby who worked as Flitcroft's assistant when designing Virginia Water Lake's 'Great Bridge'.

 Flitcroft adapted and altered The Great Lodge at Windsor (later known as Cumberland Lodge) for its chief resident, the Duke of Cumberland.
 In 2022, a conference room at Cumberland Lodge is named 'Flitcroft' after him.

 Flitcroft's designs such as a "low rustic bridge with rockwork at Virginia Water" are held in the Royal Collection Trust and reveal that Sandby often created drawings of Flitcroft's designs.
 Flitcroft was constantly occupied with private commissions.
 Like most professional architects (and unlike virtuoso earls), he also engaged in speculative construction in newly developing London streets, supplied stone, and contracted to erect the buildings he designed.

 Flitcroft designed Potternewton Hall, near Leeds c.1730.
 His panelling and a mantelpiece from one of the hall's rooms were installed in Sutton Park after 1935.

 Royal Patronage

-From 1746 to 1756, he served as Surveyor of the Fabric of St Paul's Cathedral and was Comptroller of the King's Works from 1758-1769.
+From 1746 to 1756, he served as Surveyor of the Fabric of St Paul's Cathedral and was Comptroller of the King's Works from 1758 to 1769.